En español»

 Tip #6 - Make a little extra food to share.

 Know any friends or neighbors who might need a bit of care?
-Or some time back?
 Sharing food is an easy (and delicious!) way to help.

 Tip #7 - Lend a hand.

 A little help can make a big difference.
-Washing dishes, doing laundry, mowing the lawn or watching the kids can give someone a needed break.
+Washing dishes, doing laundry, mowing the lawn or watching the kids can give someone the break they need.

 Tip #8 - Get past “fine.”